 First day post-op and Massaouda is already smiling while up and around the ward which is a testament to her strength!
 She claims she doesn't have any pain and is ready to go.
 The doctors say she has to stick around a little longer before she's discharged though.
 She spent some time with our spiritual staff today and they helped us deliver a few of your get well messages to her which made that smile of hers even bigger.
 Thanks for loving on this young woman so well!

 Massaouda's surgery was a success!
 Dr Issa went in and was able to release the burn contractures pulling her thumb in towards her palm and making it useless.
 He then grafted some skin from her stomach onto the newly exposed surface area on her hand, bandaged her up, and she was good to go!
 She's resting up in the ward now and, when she's all healed up, she'll be able to use her new opposable thumb to grab, lift, and carry items as she helps around the house for the first time in over ten years!!!

 Massaouda has been admitted to the hospital and is ready to get her hand sorted out!
 Will you be praying with us for her as she goes into surgery?
 It's going to be a long process and this young woman will have to be both brave and strong.
 Thankfully, nothing is outside of the Lord's control!

 Send a Message to Massaouda

-We'll deliver your message to Massaouda at her hospital bed.
+We'll deliver your message to Massaouda as soon as we see her.